HeWhoShallNotBeMentioned/WB14_Reference_vs_Copy/readme.md

 ## Description

 _{An application with example of when objects and arrays are reference connected and when they are unconnected copies.
-Examples are given of how to do both. }_
+Examples are given of how to do both.
+By default, arrays make copies and objects are reference objects.
+}_

 ## Setup/Installation Requirements